rbtnn/vim-pkgsync/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-The minimalist plugin manager for Vim/ Neovim using `+packages` feature. vim-pkgsync provides installing and updating plugins **ONLY**.
+The minimalist plugin manager for Vim/ Neovim using `+packages` feature. vim-pkgsync provides only installing and updating plugins.
 Other features will be not improved.

 ## Usage